Caster: Coding a Topology

 exerciseId

-to the name of the vm for use with ODX's where unique naming is required. - Other simplified variable names based on the target audience.
+to the name of the VM for use with ODXs requiring unique naming. - Other simplified variable names based on the target audience.

 - Domain Name